 Over the last few years, Plac Grzybowski and its surrounding streets have slowly but surely been undergoing comprehensive restoration and renovation projects.
 Ul.
 Próżna’s poignantly moving and semi-derelict original tenement houses have now been given the full renovation treatment with a slight film-set feel (it’s all beautifully done and hopefully it will all start to look and feel more “real" as the buildings age).
 Until 2013 this little street stood as a living memorial and testament to the past but, as with most of the city, the problem lies with the dilemma of leaving areas as reminders of Warsaw's depressingly sad WWII legacy and moving with the times.
 Próżna is a brilliant example of how this dilemma can be addressed in a sympathetic manner while evoking the atmosphere of the streets pre-war glamour.
 The short strip, where our beloved little specialist ironmongery shops once stood, is as yet unrestored, so spend a little time musing over the details of this section for an idea as to how the whole street looked up until only a few years ago.

 The hardware stores of the derelict era may have gone, but the upgrade means that Próżna now attracts the culinary brigade and most of the eateries are varied and come highly recommended.
-Try out Cafe Próżna for the pre-war ambience, Nowa Próżna for the stylish bistro vibe, Mercato with its Italian deli/cafe chaotic style or go business-class at the opulent Strefa.
 They may cover the whole ‘wallet range’ spectrum but we don’t think any of them will disappoint; a weak contender simply wouldn't survive on this little gem of a street.
 It’s also worth popping into the Austrian Culture Forum at Próżna 7/9 to check out their events programme.
 The centre has been an important cultural organisation in Warsaw since the 1960's and organises regular concerts, readings, poetry events and exhibitions in the city.

 Take a short stroll around the market square area which is now a nice paved and landscaped space with water features, boardwalk style walkways and seating.
 It’s a popular place for the locals to sit around chatting, relaxing and just taking a break from the ever increasing, number of jam packed trendy eateries around the square or the nearby bustle of the city centre.

-On the foodie front, the last couple of months have seen some cracking new additions surrounding the square, in particular two places with a hip approach to modern eating - Kosmos and Charlotte Menora.
-During our wander around, on a Saturday morning, both places were already packed to the gunnels with the type of trendy Varsovians and tourists that make it seem inevitable that Pl.
+On the foodie front, the last few years have seen some cracking new additions surrounding the square, in particular two places with a hip approach to modern eating.
+During our wander around, on a Saturday morning, all places were already packed to the gunnels with the type of trendy Varsovians and tourists that make it seem inevitable that Pl.
 Grzybowski may finally get a serious stab at being the next coolest point to visit in Warsaw.
-A stone’s throw from the square itself the luxurious Cosmopolitan Building (ul.
-Twarda 4) is also home to some great new restaurants like top chef, Martin Giminez Castro’s Ceviche Bar and a slick offering from the internationally acclaimed Benihana teppanyaki specialists.